Thomas-Elder/cosc2467.assignment-one/README.md

 the data as portable as possible, patient health care information will be stored as an XML document.
 The Government has not finally decided on all the information that should be stored, but it must include at least:
-1. The name of the patient
+1.The name of the patient
-2. The gender of the patient
+2.The gender of the patient
-3. Date of birth (think of an efficient way to serialize this)
+3.Date of birth (think of an efficient way to serialize this) 4.Blood type
-4. Blood type
-5. Any known allergies
+5.Any known allergies
-6. Any known adverse drug reactions
+6.Any known adverse drug reactions
-7. Any chronic conditions
+7.Any chronic conditions
-8. Languages spoken
+8.Languages spoken
-9. Information about each visit to a medical practitioner, including:
+9.Information about each visit to a medical practitioner, including:
 (a) the type of practitioner, and associated information (b) the date of the visit
 (c) the patient’s symptoms